ns-rse/pooledpeaks/cran-comments.md

 ## Resubmission
 In this version I have:

-*Added a .md file containing the manuscript for thsi package
+*Added a CONTRIBUTE.md file containing for this package *Added a CODE_OF_CONDUCT.md file containing for this package